openhwgroup/cva6/mk/TOOLCHAIN.md

 The following are instructions for obtaining and installing a toolchain on your system.
 Please refer to the [README](./README.md) in this directory for instructions on setting up the core-v-verif to use your Toolchain.
-Please refer to [CV_SW](./CV_SW.md) in this directory for an explainer on how to select from multiple toolchains on a per-test-program basis.
+[Toolchain Parameters Example](#toolchain-parameters-example), below, provides an explainer on how to select from multiple toolchain parameters on a per-test-program basis.

 ### CORE-V Toolchain
 The recommended toolchain for all CORE-V cores is available from Embecosm